 Changes in this Release

-Drawpile 2.3.0-beta.3 is only a little over a week of work since the last beta.
+Drawpile 2.3.0-beta.4 represents about 2 months of development since the last version.
 For an illustrated list of the major changes since 2.2.2, take a look at this page.

 Read more...